 Patellofemoral pain syndrome (PFPS) is a common condition among athletes and non-athletes alike.
 PFPS causes pain around or underneath the patella (often called the “kneecap”).
 While patients typically experience a gradual and progressive onset of pain without a specific traumatic event, patellofemoral pain can also be caused by direct trauma to the knee.

 Signs & Symptoms

-Pain associated with PFPS typically arises with activities such as climbing up or down stairs, rising from chairs, kneeling and squatting.
-Another common complaint associated with PFPS is the phenomenon of deep aching pain associated with prolonged sitting with the knee in a bent position, termed the movie-goers or theatre sign.
-Often, these aching symptoms resolve quickly by straightening the knee or walking.
+Pain associated with PFPS typically arises with activities such as climbing up or down stairs, rising from chairs, kneeling, and squatting.
+Patients with PFPS often experience deep, aching pain after a prolonged period of sitting with the knee in a bent position.
+These symptoms tend to resolve quickly by straightening the knee or walking.